mike51078/Homework-10-NodeJS/README.md

 2. The `.gitignore` file was created to let git not to track these files, and thus they won't be committed to Github.
 This was used for the 'node_modules', '.DS_Store', and '.env' files.

 3. Make a JavaScript file named `keys.js`.
-This contains _______________
+This contains the working code for the file

-4. The `.env` file was created to replace the values with your API keys (no quotes) for Spotify.
+4. The `.env` file was created to replace the values for the API keys (no quotes) for Spotify.
 This file is used by the `dotenv` package to set environment variables to the global `process.env` object in node.
-These are values that are meant to be specific to the computer that node is running on, and since we are gitignoring this file, they won't be pushed to github &mdash; keeping our API key information private.
+These are values that are meant to be specific to the computer that node is running on, and since this file was placed into the 'gitignore' file, they won't be pushed to github.

-* If someone wanted to clone your app from github and run it themselves, they would need to supply their own `.env` file for it to work.
+* If you want to clone this application from github and run it yourself, you will need to supply your own `.env` file for it to work.

-5. Make a file called `random.txt`.

-   * Inside of `random.txt` put the following in with no extra characters or white space:
+5. The `random.txt` file contains the following in with no extra characters or white space:

      * spotify-this-song,"I Want it That Way"

+   This file is used to test the

 6. Make a JavaScript file named `liri.js`.